 - Root damage

-First, you can use a dehumidifier to remove water vapor from the air.
-The dehumidifier will turn the vapor into liquid, and you will need to empty the water tray regularly.
+One way to reduce humidity is to use a dehumidifier to remove water vapor from the air.
+The dehumidifier will turn the water vapor from the air into liquid water, and you will need to empty the water tray regularly.

-Sometimes, you don’t feel like doing this, or the tray fills up too often for you to change it on time, as in a basement.
 With some dehumidifiers, you can connect one end of a hose to your dehumidifier and put the other end directly into a sink to drain the water out continuously.
+This will allow you to avoid emptying the dehumidifier by hand.

-You can also use a fan, which will bring dry air from other rooms into a humid room with lots of plants.
+You can also use a fan to lower the humidity of the air in your house.
+A fan will bring dry air from other rooms into a humid room that contains plants.

 If you want more information on humidity levels for a greenhouse, check out this resource on lowering humidity from the University of Massachusetts at Amherst.